 A condition that must be met before a contract is legally binding.

 A conventional mortgage is any mortgage loan that is not insured or guaranteed by the government (such as under Federal Housing Administration, Department of Veterans Affairs, or Department of Agriculture loan programs).

 An adjustable-rate mortgage that can be converted to a fixed-rate mortgage under specified conditions.

 A building of two or more dwelling units that is owned by a corporation made up of people in the building.
 The right to occupy a unit is obtained by buying shares of stock in the corporation and signing an occupancy agreement known as a "proprietary lease".

-A report detailing an individual's credit history.
+A report provided by an independent agency detailing an individual's credit history.

 Debt-to-Income Ratio (DTI)